felippemr/resume/RESUME.md

 * Middle member of the team that built DBaaS, an open source Web app and API designed to manage databases on the cloud environment, similar to Amazon's RDS, but with NoSQL databases such as MongoDB and Redis.
-* Our team is currently involved in pioneering the way that globo.com deal with database management.
-DBaaS releases globo.com database administrators and other infrastructure teams to spend time on real problems which led to reduction of errors, better usage of resources and drastic reduction in the time to create a new database
+* DBaaS releases globo.com database administrators and other infrastructure teams to spend time on real problems which led to reduction of errors, better usage of resources and drastic reduction in the time to create a new database.

 ### Mob4Biz (Rio de Janeiro, Brazil)